42BV/react-spring-enums/docs/introduction/configuration.md

      * when it implements an interface or has an abstract method.
      *
      * The JavaDoc of the default implementation also states that
-     * this behaviour can be overridden in subclasses.
+     * this behavior can be overridden in subclasses.
      *
      * @param beanDefinition the bean definition to check
      * @return whether the bean definition qualifies as a candidate component